Back to Blog

 unhookd:

-• Apps locked by default — always on
+• Apps blocked by default — always on, no activation needed

-• Access only through scheduled Slots or Peeks
+• Access only through scheduled Slots or timed Peeks

 • Apple Screen Time API for system-level blocking